Matrix Organizational Structure: Examples & Template

 What Is a Matrix Organizational Structure?

-Usually, there are two chains of command, where project team members have two bosses or managers, a functional manager and a project manager.
+The matrix organization is the structure uniting these two chains of command to give them balance.
 These roles are fluid and not fixed, as the hierarchical structure between these two kinds of managers isn’t organizationally defined.

 Managing multiple projects requires robust project management software.
 ProjectManager has an overview section that includes portfolio roadmaps.
 This Gantt chart view lets you see all the projects in your portfolio on one page to better strategize resource planning.
 Get better organized today by trying our tool for free.